-Dependents: Your spouse, children or significant other covered on your policy.
+Dependents: Your spouse and children covered on your policy.
 Generally defined by terms of the dental benefit contract.

 Diagnostic and Preventive Services: A category of dental services that are often paid by the dental plan without deductibles or co-payments.
 Usually includes exams, cleanings, x-rays, fluoride treatment, sealants and space maintainers.
-Also called Class I, Group I or Type A services
+Also called Class I, Group I or Type A or Type I services.